 Also notable: Mr. Walker was the recipient of the first Dr. Martin Luther King Jr. Legacy Award by the Greater Lansing Area Dr. Martin Luther King Jr. Holiday Commission.

-Mr. Walker is currently providing training on issues of inclusion, equity, and diversity for the Lansing Board of Water & Light; coordinating an Employer Conference on Workplace Diversity in the Lansing area; and assisting in a crime analysis evaluation for the Michigan Department of Human Services, Bureau of Juvenile Justice.
+Mr. Walker has provided training on issues of inclusion, equity, and diversity for the Lansing Board of Water & Light; coordinated an Employer Conference on Workplace Diversity in the Lansing area; and assisted in a crime analysis evaluation for the Michigan Department of Human Services, Bureau of Juvenile Justice.